 - The temperature regulator, in addition to the heating compartment’s temperature and the water temperature, also measures the ambient temperature.
 I will later fully describe the regulator algorithm

-- The controller box contains an XMOS startKIT, coded in XC with the xTIMEcomposer tool.
+- Controller.
+The controller box contains an XMOS startKIT, coded in XC with the xTIMEcomposer tool.
 It also contains a high accuracy clock with battery backup.
 There are three buttons and a tiny display for readout and setting of parameters, some of which are permanently stored in internal FRAM memory.
 All cables are pluggable.
 See picture of the box here, plus all my blogs about the technicalities here.
 I also have a USB watchdog and two relay outputs, see My USB watchdog (and relay output) box.
 I plan to use one of the outputs for an internal water/filter pump (more in May-June/2019)

 - Cooling the tank would have been nice for a few days.
 But the temp seems to have maxed on some 28.2 degC so far.
 We don’t have an air condition, as that isn’t much needed in private homes in Trondheim

 - Lighting, se chapter Lighting